 MSI NVIDIA GTX 970 Gaming Twin Frozr 4GB

 Price Paid: £429.00

 The case I’ve chosen is called Cooler Master, however the reviews suggested that things can get a little toasty on the heat side of things.
-This mean I wanted to fill all 5 fan headers on the Motherboard.
+This meant that I knew I needed to fill all 5 fan headers on the Motherboard.
 Two intake fans, 1 exhaust fan and 2 on the CPU Cooler.
 I picked these for three reasons.

 1. They look really really good!